tutorcruncher/hermes/README.md

 - `STARTUP`
 - `ENTERPRISE`

-- Now edit each pipeline and set the `dft_entry_pipeline_stage` to the stage that the deal should be set to when it is first created in pipedrive. (warning, dropdown is not filtered by pipeline)
+Now edit each pipeline and set the `dft_entry_pipeline_stage` to the stage that the deal should be set to when it is first created in pipedrive. (warning, dropdown is not filtered by pipeline)

 #### Config Tab

-- Set Price Plan Pipelines to their associated Hermes Pipeline ID i.e ()
+- Set Price Plan Pipelines to their associated Hermes Pipeline ID

 #### Setup Callbooker: